-- Range of motion exercises of the hip should begin as soon as possible after surgery, and should be done 4-5 times per day for the first week. - A CPM, or a continuous passive motion device, will be prescribed for certain arthroscopic hip procedures.
+- Range of motion exercises of the hip should begin as soon as possible after surgery, and should be done 4-5 times per day for the first week. - A CPM, or a continuous passive motion device, will be prescribed for certain hip procedures.
 The machine will be set to flex your hip up to 40-60 degrees.
 The amount of flexion does not need to be increased.
 Immediately after surgery while you are primarily resting, the CPM is to be used three times a day with sessions lasting up to two hours.
-As your mobility increases, the CPM machine use can be reduced. - Other exercises will be specified on the hip arthroscopy rehab prescription sheet, and should be done as directed. - Crutches are required for the first week after surgery.
-Try to avoid being up on the hip, such as standing or walking, for lengthy periods of time in the first week. - Return to work is variable depending on the type of employment, and should be discussed with Dr. Stewart at your clinic appointment.
+As your mobility increases, the

+CPM machine use can be reduced.

+- You will be non-weight bearing on the surgical leg and therefore, it is recommended that you use a walker or wheelchair for ambulation. - Return to work is variable depending on the type of employment, and should be discussed with Dr. Stewart at your clinic appointment.